Elvis10ten/notes/src/books/2025-1a-nand-to-tetris.md

 zx, // zero the x input?

-nx, // negate the x input?
+nx, // NOT the x input?

 zy, // zero the y input?

-ny, // negate the y input?
+ny, // NOT the y input?

 f, // compute (out = x + y) or (out = x & y)?

-no; // negate the out output?
+no; // NOT the out output?

 OUT